Skip to Content

 Process of making Creamy Avocado Basil Dip

 I have used Avocado, basil, garlic, lemon juice, salt, and black pepper.
 One can replace basil with mint.
 Garlic can be omitted but it goes well with avocado and gives a nice kick to the overall dish.
 Black pepper is again optional, but if you like mild spice I would advise adding it.
+If you want a completely different flavour, check out my Spicy Avocado Coriander Chutney.

 So here goes the recipe of Raw Avocado Basil Dip